haskell-org/committee/proposals/0001-proposals.md

 2. Proposals must have an author set who is responsible for driving the discussion.
 If the author is not a member of the Haskell.org committee, we may additionally appoint a shepherd from the committee to help with this.
+    It is the responsibility of the author and the shepherd to notify any communities that may be interested in the proposal, so we can gather community feedback.

 3. The proposal must have a link to the PR discussion, so readers can easily find the full discussion once the PR is merged.